indic-dict/dict-api/README.md

 * Example from Goldendict (desktop) [here](http://imgur.com/a/Tj6OZ?).

-# Implementation
+# Design choices
 ## Ideas
 * Use no-sql database with good replication characteristics, like couchdb. couchdb already provides some simple API, and it is extensible.
 * Leverage the rest api that couchdb provides to the extant possible.
 * Use offline catching intelligently to minimize communicating with the server.
 Caching ideas:
   * Headword-dictionary mappings

-# Design choices
+# Software choices
 * Pouchdb has size limitations due to its use of JS indexed Db, so we cannot use it heavily.
-* Using React + Reflux for example frontend because of its utility and kakella's familiarity.
+* Using Polymer for example frontend because of its utility and its easy compatibility with web components standards.

 # Deployment
 ## Database repilicas